keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/index.md

 ## Create a Webhook

-To create a webhook, go to the *Uniform* page, select the *webhook-service* and click the `Add subscription` button.
+To create a webhook, go to the *Uniform* page, select the *webhook-service*, and click the `Add subscription` button.

+{{< popup_image
+link="./assets/add-webhook.png"
+caption="Add task subscription for webhook-service" width="700px">}}

 In this form, provide the information for the subscription and webhook configuration:

-> Screenshot needed
+{{< popup_image
+link="./assets/create-webhook.png"
+caption="Form to create subscription and webhook configuration" width="700px">}}

 *Subscription:*